 1. Statistical Infographics

 Statistical infographics are tools for data visualization because they provide a concise data picture, show how different sets of data are related to each other, and how different items compare to one another in magnitude.
-Infographics are good for evaluating the effectiveness of a budgeted project and understanding the value of a new advertising campaign.
+Infographics are suitable for evaluating the effectiveness of a budgeted project and understanding the value of a new advertising campaign.

 2. Informational Infographics

-Informational infographics are perfect for providing information about your brand, company, or you as a professional.
+Informational infographics are perfect for providing information about your brand, company, or you as professional.
 They are perfect for informing and educating about unique products and services for sale, new trends, and technical aspects.
 You may give your audience an in-depth and comprehensive answer to their questions and make your content marketing efforts more effective with infographics.

 3. Timeline Infographics